What Is The Element Radon Used For

 2.1 Leak Detection

 The noble gas’s inertness and ability to permeate small fissures make radon useful in leak detection.
-Even so, by introducing radon into a closed system and monitoring its escape, engineers can pinpoint micro‑leaks in pipelines, pressure vessels, and underground storage tanks.
+Still, by introducing radon into a closed system and monitoring its escape, engineers can pinpoint micro‑leaks in pipelines, pressure vessels, and underground storage tanks.
 The high sensitivity of radon detection equipment enables early identification of potential failures, saving costs and preventing environmental contamination.

 2.2 Radiography of Dense Materials